 What type of leather conditioner is best for my bag?

-Will a leather conditioner darken my bag?
+Can a leather conditioner darken my bag?

 How often should I condition my leather bag?